nervosnetwork/mercury/core/rpc/README.md

   - If specify the id of a record, the account controlled by the identity behind the record will be create/recycle.
 - `from` - Specify the object used to provide CKB for creating asset accounts.
   - If set null, it will get CKB from `item`.
-- `asset_type` - Specify a kind of asset for creating asset accounts.
+- `asset_info` - Specify a kind of asset for creating asset accounts.
 - `account_number` - Specify a target number of account.
 - `extra_ckb` - Specify the amount of extra CKB inject into account for paying fees or other usage in the future.
 - `fee_rate` - The unit is Shannon/KB, which by default is 1000.
 1 CKB = 10^8 Shannon.